ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

 7 View the results
 ^^^^^^^^^^^^^^^^^^

-Launch the package
+To launch your new package run the following command:

 .. code-block:: console

   ros2 launch urdf_tutorial_cpp launch.py

-Open a new terminal, the run Rviz using
+To visualize your results you will need to open a new terminal and run Rviz using your rviz configuration file.

 .. code-block:: console